-The key audit matter How the matter was addressed in our audit web services and follows a prepaid model for its business Revenue from web services is recognised over the period of the contract as and when the • We evaluated the design and implementation of key internal financial Group satisfies performance obligations by actually rendering the promised services to its customers.
-These services are delivered using IT systems which manage very high volume on daily basis and generate reports from which the Group recognises revenue, and hence there is inherent risk around the existence and • accuracy of revenue recognition.
+The key audit matter

+How the matter was addressed in our audit

+The Group generates revenue primarily from web services and follows a prepaid model for its business.

+Revenue from web services is recognised over the period of the contract as and when the Group satisfies performance obligations by actually rendering the promised services to its customers.

+These services are delivered using IT systems which manage very high volume on daily basis and generate reports from which the Group recognises revenue, and hence there is inherent risk around the existence and accuracy of revenue recognition.